filamentphp/filament/packages/tables/docs/04-filters.md

 ## Displaying filters above or below the table content

-To render the filters above the table content instead of in a popover, you may use:
+Filters may be rendered above or below the table content instead of in a popover.

+If you're using the filters in a Livewire component, you can put them in the following method:

 ```php
 use Filament\Tables\Filters\Layout;